 Depression is associated with reduced levels of monoamines in the brain.
-Noradrenergic and specific serotonergic antidepressants (NaSSAs), such as mirtazapine, have a dual mechanism of action that increases the concentration of 5-HT and noradrenaline in the synaptic cleft to within the normal range.
+Noradrenergic and specific serotonergic antidepressants (NaSSAs) have a dual mechanism of action that increases the concentration of 5-HT and noradrenaline in the synaptic cleft to within the normal range.
 NaSSAs bind to and inhibit both noradrenaline a2-autoreceptors and noradrenaline a2-heteroeceptors.
-This action prevents the negative feedback effect of synaptic noradrenaline on 5-HT and noradrenaline neurotransmission, and neurotransmission sustained.
+This action prevents the negative feedback effect of synaptic noradrenaline on 5-HT and noradrenaline neurotransmission, sustaining neurotransmission.
 NaSSAs also block 5-HT2 and 5-HT3 receptors on the post-synaptic membrane, which causes enhanced 5-HT1 mediated neurotransmission.